ChalmersGU-data-structure-courses/lab-system/README.md

 ### Chalmers GitLab group structure

 The following is an overview of the group structure on Chalmers GitLab.
-You need to create the three top-level groups and invite all graders to the group called 'graders'.
+You need to create the three top-level groups and invite all graders to the group called *graders*.
 The remaining hierarchy will be created by the lab scripts.

 ```